- NAME: Ella Fitzgerald

 That unexpected performance at the Apollo helped set Fitzgerald's career in motion.
 She soon met bandleader and drummer Chick Webb and eventually joined his group as a singer.
 In 1935 Fitzgerald recorded "Love and Kisses" with Webb.
 Working with Webb, she found herself playing regularly at one of Harlem's hottest clubs, the Savoy Ballroom.
-Fitzgerald put out her first number-one hit, 1938's "A-Tisket A-Tasket," which she co-wrote.
+Fitzgerald put out her first No. 1 hit, 1938's "A-Tisket A-Tasket," which she co-wrote.
 Later that year Ella recorded her second hit, "I Found My Yellow Basket."

 In addition to her work with Webb, Fitzgerald also performed and recorded with the Benny Goodman Orchestra.
 She had her own side project, too, known as Ella Fitzgerald and Her Savoy Eight.
 Following Webb's death in 1939, Ella became the leader of the band, which was renamed Ella Fitzgerald and her Famous Orchestra.
 Around this time, Fitzgerald was briefly married to Ben Kornegay, a convicted drug dealer and hustler.
 They wed in 1941, but she soon had their union annulled.

 Going out on her own, Ella Fitzgerald landed a deal with Decca Records.
 She recorded some hit songs with the Ink Spots and Louis Jordan in the early 1940s.
 Fitzgerald also made her film debut in 1942's comedy western Ride 'Em Cowboy with Bud Abbott and Lou Costello.
-Her career really began to take off in 1946 when she started working with Norman Granz.
-Granz orchestrated the Jazz at the Philharmonic, which was a series of concerts and live records featuring most of the genre's great performers.

 profile name: Ella Fitzgerald profile occupation: